in-toto/ITE/README.md

 ## Acknowledgements

-This project is managed by Prof. Santaigo Torres-Arias at Purdue University.
+This project is managed by Prof. Santiago Torres-Arias at Purdue University.
 It is worked on by many folks in academia and industry, including members of the [Secure Systems Lab](https://ssl.engineering.nyu.edu/) at NYU, and the NJIT Cybersecurity Research Center.